-Title VI of the Civil Rights Act of 1964 states that "[n]o person in the United States shall, on the grounds of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance."2 Title VI further authorizes federal agencies that make grants (for example, the U.S. Department of Transportation) to promulgate regulations to effectuate compliance with the law's provisions.
+Title VI of the Civil Rights Act of 1964 states that "[n]o person in the United States shall, on the grounds of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance."2 Title VI further authorizes federal agencies that make grants (for example, the U.S. Department of Transportation [DOT]) to develop compliance guidance for its recipients.